-When you are preparing for your teaching assistant interview it’s a great idea to have a practice run or two.
-Try answering a wide range of questions which you might be asked at the interview.
+When you are preparing for your teaching assistant interview, it’s a great idea to have a practice run or two.
+Before your interview, it's a good idea to try answering a wide range of questions that you might be asked at the interview.

 This will help you to get used to drawing on your previous experience to explain why you might be good at the role.
 It will also help to remove some of the nerves you might be feeling about the interview itself.

 - Questions you should ask at the end of an interview

 - Ask the Tes Community: TA interview tasks

 How do I answer teaching assistant interview questions?